seankim658/seankim658.github.io/_pages/about.md

 Hi!
 I am a computer science PhD student working in human-computer interaction.
 My specific interests revolve around how people interact with and understand complex concepts and information, improving data literacy, and improving developer tooling.
 I am currently at the [Elicit Lab](https://uicelicitlab.com/), where we investigate how to design the next-generation of human-computer interactions to improve creativity, awareness, and critical thinking.

 I graduated with my bachelor's from the University of Wisconsin - Madison, majoring in Computer Science and minoring in Business and Mathematics.
-I completed my Masters at George Washington University in Data Science.
+I completed my Masters at George Washington University in Data Science, where worked at the [Hive Lab](https://hivelab.smhs.gwu.edu/) under [Dr. Raja Mazumder](https://smhs.gwu.edu/faculty-research/raja-mazumder-phd), building open source projects aimed at large scale biomedical data harmonization and standardization.

 Interests
 ======